Monday, July 7, 2025

 “Mr. Smith, I can walk on my own, please put me down.”

 “You’re such a naughty girl,” he replied, carrying me down the hallway into one of the living rooms of the monolith.
+The decor in this room was pretty much the same as in all the others.
+The walls are painted black and covered in odd geometric patterns, with the light in the room shining through the lines that form the shapes.

 (They have an intimate moment)